-TO:

-His Worship Mayor Michael Morden

-MEETING DATE:

-May 12, 2020

-FILE NO:

-FROM:

-MEETING:

-Workshop

-SUBJECT: BC Hydro Water Licence Renewal on the South Alouette River
+TO: His Worship Mayor Michael Morden and Members of Council MEETING DATE: FILE NO: May 12, 2020 11-5225-05 FROM: Chief Administrative Officer MEETING: Workshop SUBJECT: BC Hydro Water Licence Renewal on the South Alouette River

 BC Hydro (Hydro) is seeking the renewal of one of three water licences for the diversion and storage of water at the Reservoir although it is not seeking to change to conditions of the expired licence.
-In addition, Hydro is also engaging with stakeholders on the Water Use Plan Order Review (WUPOR). including the City.
+In addition, Hydro is also engaging with stakeholders on the Water Use Plan Order Review (WUPOR), including the City.